mariuslundgard/segmented-property/README.md

 # segmented-property

-A utility for immutabbly setting and getting properties on JavaScript objects as slash-delimited paths.
+A utility for immutably setting and getting properties on JavaScript objects as slash-delimited paths.

 ```sh
 npm install segmented-property